| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 (TO BE ADDED: Explanation on the different available values of loc_type and loc_validity)

-The lazy object returns a loc_wid
+The lazy object returns a loc_wid variable, for further use in

 remote queries.

-However, don't use it in local objects: loc_wid
+However, don't use it in local objects: loc_wid is not to be

 regarded as stable.

-Therefore, collect = TRUE
+Therefore, collect = TRUE does not return loc_wid.

 The result also provides metadata at the level of the observation

-well, even when obswells = FALSE
+well, even when obswells = FALSE.

 In the latter case, this refers to the variables

-for options of how to aggregate this
+See the argument obswell_aggr for options of how to aggregate this

 information at the location level;